Tamborine - Canungra

 Table Chart PROFILE FAQ

-Private health cover is relatively low at approximately 51% of the total population (~8,550 people).
-The most common medical conditions are arthritis (9.0%) and mental health issues (8.1%).
-68.0% of residents declare themselves completely clear of medical ailments, compared to 68.5% across Rest of Qld.
-The area has 21.5% of residents aged 65 and over (3,636 people).
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The rate of private health cover is approximately 52% of the total population (~8,660 people), slightly lagging that of the average SA2 area.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.0 and 8.1% of residents respectively, while 68.0% declared themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
+Health outcomes among the working-age population are broadly typical.
+The area has 21.7% of residents aged 65 and over (3,619 people), which is higher than the 20.4% in Rest of Qld.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health